Virginia-Carolina Football League: History

 On November 15, 1936, Dixie League's Richmond Arrows team coach (Dave Miller) and the players walked off the team in an effort for more pay.
 When Arrows manager hired a new head coach and players (to join the five who didn't strike) to finish the season, the striking player decided to form their own team, called Richmond Rebels.

 At first they tried to form an all Virginia league, which would contain teams in Norfolk (Tars), South Norfolk (Acs), Portsmouth (Sewanee), Lynchburg and Roanoke, but when the last two dropped before season start, a team from Durham, North Carolina (Bobcats) was invited.
 Roanoke, would later elected to participate as an "unofficial entry" and played all "exhibition" scheduled, were named "Rassler-Dazzlers" because they employed several professional wrestlers, while all teams rosters were stocked from local colleges.
 The Bobcats featured the most recognizable name, Back Clarence Stasavich, who would later coach Lenoir–Rhyne to an NAIA championship in 1960.

 The 1937 season

-Because the Richmond team had more experience from the other league members, it was apparent from the get go that they simply outclassed its competition, and they finish the season with six wins in six games (and one "exhibition" 0-0 drew with Portsmouth).
+Because the Richmond team had more experience from the other league members, it was apparent from the get go that they simply outclassed the competition, and they finished the season with six wins in six games (and one "exhibition" 0-0 drew with Portsmouth).
 Their biggest test was in week five, when they met the previously undefeated Durham Bobcats, and beat them 7-0 at Tate Field before a crowd estimated at 2,000.

 The league did not attempt to compile statistics or pick an all-star team, although Rebels player-coach (FB) Marcel (Mush) DeLotto considered to be the best player in the VCFL.